 I always tell people something goes wrong every hiking day.
 Sometimes it’s big things, other times small things.
 Today’s glitch was that my phone died.

 I had arranged for trail angels Brian and Ann (Anne?)
-Blue to pick me up when I finished, then shuttle me to my motel.
+Blue to pick me up when I finished, then shuttle me to the Best Western Pony Soldier (yes, I’m still there!).
 I was supposed to text Brian an hour or so before I arrived.
 Can’t do that if your phone is dead.

-I passed a woman and asked if she had a phone charger.
-She did, but 4 miles back, in her car.
-She said she’d help me if I was still at the trailhead when she got back.
+I passed a woman hiker and asked if she had a phone charger.
+She did, but it was four miles back, in her car.
+She said she’d help me if I was still at the trailhead when she returned.